 Another use for activated charcoal is smoke removal.
 Both the smell of smoke, and the lingering effects, are caused by tiny particles floating in the air.
 The particles not only lead to an offensive and often aggravating smell, they can also cause a wide variety of issues related to health and wellbeing, especially if the smoke comes from tobacco.
 Activated charcoal has a well-established reputation for removing smoke particles, which allows you to have cleaner, healthier air in your home.

 Mold spores can also be captured by activated carbon.
 Mold is a fungus that grows in warm, damp locations, and it is especially common in basements, although it’s also found underneath bathroom sinks, around faucets, and even in carpet.
 Mold reproduces by sending airborne spores into the atmosphere; spores that float in the air and create new mold colonies.
 By capturing mold spores, activated charcoal reduces the likelihood of having mold growth in your home.

 Odors from pets is another air pollutant and allergen that can be controlled with activated charcoal.
 Pet dander is essentially skin flakes that have been shed by the animal; skin flakes that can float in the air and cause irritation if someone is allergic to the substance.
-Once again, activated charcoal along with a HEPA filter can come to the rescue by grabbing and holding pet dander, keeping it from becoming a major issue in your household air.
+Once again, activated charcoal can come to the rescue by grabbing and holding pet dander, keeping it from becoming a major issue in your household air.

 Air purifiers can also remove toxins released by harmful household items, such as air fresheners, space heaters, and cleaning products.